-CAUTION: Before you clean your computer, disconnect the computer from the electrical outlet.
+✓!\ CAUTION: Before you clean your computer, disconnect the computer from the electrical outlet.
 Clean your computer with a soft cloth dampened with water.
 Do not use liquid or aerosol cleaners, which may contain flammable substances.

-- Use a can of compressed air to remove dust from between the keys on the keyboard. - NOTICE: To prevent damage to the antiglare coating, do not wipe the display with soap or alcohol. - To clean your monitor screen, lightly dampen a soft, clean cloth with water.
-You can also use a special screen-cleaning tissue or solution suitable for the monitor's antistatic coating. - Wipe the keyboard, computer, and monitor plastics with a soft cleaning cloth moistened with a solution of three parts water and one part dishwashing detergent. - Do not soak the cloth or let water drip inside your computer or keyboard.
+Use a vacuum cleaner with a brush attachment to gently remove dust from the slots and holes on your computer and from between the keys on the keyboard.

+- NOTICE: Do not wipe the display screen with any soap or alcohol solution.
+Doing so may damage the antiglare coating. - To clean your monitor screen, lightly dampen a soft, clean cloth with water.
+If possible, use a special screen-cleaning tissue or solution suitable for the monitor's antistatic coating. - Wipe the keyboard, computer, and plastic part of the monitor with a soft cleaning cloth moistened with a solution of three parts water and one part dishwashing detergent. - Do not soak the cloth or let water drip inside your computer or keyboard.